HL7/fhir-pacio-pfe/input/pagecontent/formal_specification.md

 - [Personal Functioning and Engagement Clinical Test Observation](StructureDefinition-pfe-observation-clinicaltest.html)
 - [Personal Functioning and Engagement Collection](StructureDefinition-pfe-collection.html)

-Theâ€¯LOINC to ICF Mapping was developed by the Personal Functioning and Engagement (PFE) subgroup of PACIO.
-PFE includes experts in: Assessing for and ordering devices (e.g., physical therapists, speech language pathologists), EHR implementation and interoperability (e.g., EHR vendors), HL7 FHIR, and user-centered design.
-Contact the PACIO project at info@pacioproject.org for detailed information about the specific methods used to develop the mapping.
+Contact the PACIO project at info@pacioproject.org for detailed information about the rationale for choosing LOINC and ICF, and for specific methods used to develop and validate the mappings.
 </div><!-- new-content -->